kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 Default: Off

+### storage.max_chunks_up (int, optional) {#bufferstorage-storage.max_chunks_up}

+If the input plugin has enabled filesystem storage type, this property sets the maximum number of Chunks that can be up in memory.
+This is the setting to use to control memory usage when you enable storage.type filesystem.

+Default: 128

 ### storage.metrics (string, optional) {#bufferstorage-storage.metrics}

 Available in Logging operator version 4.4 and later.
 If the `http_server` option has been enabled in the main Service configuration section, this option registers a new endpoint where internal metrics of the storage layer can be consumed.